 Neutering the Wild World Web (and the Fox)

-We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you’re doing (and you probably wouldn’t be reading this if you did), configure these add-ons as suggested.
-Consider yourself warned (yes, i still love you).
+We need to configure some of the add-ons we installed, but first a word to the wise: Unless you know what you’re doing (and you probably wouldn’t be here if you did), configure these add-ons as suggested.

 Remember the good ol’ days when every program had a menu toolbar with stuff like File and Edit and Help on it?
 Press your Alt key.

 Decentraleyes: Click the ‘Options’ button and select the following options where [X] indicates the option is enabled:[X] Display injection counts on icon

 [X] Disable link prefetching

 Exclude domains from inspection (leave this empty)